Boruto: Part II: Two Blue Vortex

-Three years have passed, Naruto and Hinata are still alive and unconscious in Kawaki's dimension, while Sarada has failed to convince the Eighth Hokage Shikamaru Nara of Boruto's innocence.
-Code attacks the Konoha village with an army of monsters, but Boruto arrives to fight them off.
-Kawaki attacks Boruto and allows Code to escape before Boruto can get information about the Ten-Tails.
-Boruto uses the Flying Raijin technique to teleport to the dimension where he encounters Code and the four Shinju clones.
-After escaping, Boruto is supported by Koji Kashin, who became his new mentor, while sitting next to the tree that Code has trapped Sasuke in.
-Boruto reunites with Sarada and Sumire in the village, but Mitsuki attacks Boruto.
-After snapping Mitsuki out of his wrath, Boruto reveals the truth about what happened three years ago to Shikamaru through the Mind Body Transmission technique by Ino Yamanaka.
-Shikamaru tells Boruto that until they are ready to expose Kawaki's crimes to the village, they must work together in the shadows since Boruto is still considered a criminal.
-After Boruto informs Shikamaru of the true purpose of the sentient Ten-Tails, two Shinju clones Jura and Hidari arrives to the village to search for Naruto's whereabouts.
-Himawari, who believes that Boruto is innocent and wants to help her brother, steps forth to oppose them.
-The two Shinju clones begin their assault and Jura attempts to capture Himawari as their new target, as she is revealed to be Kurama's new host, while Sarada, Sumire and Konohamaru fight Hidari.
-After failing to obtain the Thorn Soul Bulb (which was the key to save Sasuke), Boruto was arrested and interrogated but manages to escape.
+Three years have passed, and Naruto and Hinata remain unconscious in Kawaki's dimension, while Sarada has failed to convince the Eighth Hokage Shikamaru Nara of Boruto's innocence.
+When Code attacks the Konoha village with an army of monsters, Boruto arrives to fight them off.
+Kawaki attacks Boruto and helps Code escape from the village before Boruto can obtain information about the Ten-Tails.
+Boruto pursues Code to another dimension, where he encounters Code and the four Shinju clones.
+After escaping, Boruto gains the support of Koji Kashin, who has become his new mentor, while keeping watch over the tree in which Code has trapped Sasuke.

+Boruto later reunites with Sarada and Sumire in the village.
+After Shikamaru learns the truth about what happened three years earlier, he tells Boruto that until they are ready to expose Kawaki's crimes to the village, they must work together in secret since Boruto is still considered a criminal.

+After Boruto informs Shikamaru of the true purpose of the sentient Ten-Tails, two Shinju clones, Jura and Hidari, arrive in the village to search for Naruto.
+Himawari, who believes that Boruto is innocent and wants to help her brother, steps forward to oppose them.
+Meanwhile, Boruto continues protecting the village within the shadows despite being targeted by his own allies.
+As new threats emerge, Kawaki decides to fight by his side again.